almajeas/RHITMobile-Android/README.md

 ## Building the Project

-There are 3 relevant project folders that may need to be built (all contained within `android/src`):
+There are 4 relevant project folders that will need to be built (all contained within `src`):

 * android-mapviewballoons/android-mapviewballoons
+* ActionBarSherlock/library
 * RHITMobile
 * BetaManager (optional)